TerribleDev/HardHat/Readme.md

 ## Getting started

-* Install the nuget package `Install-Package HardHat -Pre`
+* Install the nuget package `Install-Package HardHat`
 * Add the middleware you desire to your configure block.